 Other sexually transmitted infections, including chlamydia and herpes, were present in the New Zealand population, but were not diagnosed until well into the 20th century.

 No accurate figures on rates of infection are available for the 19th and early 20th centuries.
 Venereal disease was a source of great shame.
-Seen as evidence of immoral and illicit sexual behaviour, it is likely that it often went untreated.
+Seen as evidence of immoral and illicit sexual behaviour, it often went untreated.
 Many people died of syphilis, but deaths were often recorded as due to some other final illness, such as pneumonia, to save embarrassment to families.

 The Contagious Diseases Act 1869